k2io/K2-Tenable-Report-Generator-API/README.md

 -scanId : Numerical scan id number of the scan for which reports has to be processed.

--hostIp : Private IP of the machine on which scan has been run.
+-ip : Private IP of the machine on which scan has been run.

 -appName : Web application name on which scan has ran.

-### How to get hostIp:
+### How to get ip?
 Once the scan completes get the hostIp from any one of the incident for that scan from K2 Manager UI.

-### How to get appName:
+### How to get appName?
 Once the scan completes get the appName from any one of the incident for that scan from K2 Manager UI.

 ### Sample dast.properties